 Wine lovers, of course, will have one destination clearly in mind: The Barossa Valley wine region.
 Many of the wineries are quite generous with their wine tasting sessions so if you're going to do this, booking a tour with a driver is highly recommended.
 Not only will your group not need to choose a designated driver for the hire car but there will be no chance of getting lost or difficulty locating quality wineries that cater to your tastes.
 On top of this, the locals know a thing or two about the region's history and are more than happy to tell you about it.

 Any trip to Adelaide is incomplete without a tram ride to Glenelg.
 This picturesque little seaside spot is popular with locals, tourists and of course the ever present sea gulls.
 A walk down the pier is a pleasant way to appreciate the view of the gorgeous coastline and there are plenty of bars, restaurants and fast food choices.
 Tourists will often hop on a tram to Glenelg from the city and take in the seaside: a tradition which has endured for many years which also saves you finding a car park for the rental car.
 An ice cream on the beach is refreshing and relaxing and so too is a seaside pint or two.

 There are two major motoring events definitely worth seeing.
 So if you feel the need for speed, don't use your rental car, that's illegal.
-Head to The Clipsal 500 for V8 Supercar racing which is held on a modified version of the old Australian Grand Prix Formula One street circuit and is a must see.
+Head to The Clipsal 500 for V8 Supercar racing which is held in March each years on a modified version of the old Australian Grand Prix Formula One street circuit.
 For the nostalgic there is also the Classic Adelaide, which is a rally of classic sporting vehicles, and is held in Adelaide and its surrounds.
 This year it will be on from the 17th to the 19th of November.